Australian TV news airs Pistorius shooting 're-enactment'

-PERTH/JOHANNESBURG An Australian current affairs television programme on Sunday aired footage of a re-enactment by Olympic and Paralympic star Oscar Pistorius of the shooting of his girlfriend Reeva Steenkamp.
+SYDNEY/JOHANNESBURG An Australian current affairs television programme aired footage on Sunday of a re-enactment by Olympic and Paralympic star Oscar Pistorius of the shooting of his girlfriend, Reeva Steenkamp.

 With Pistorius' murder trial still underway in South Africa, the family lawyers of the accused athlete said the "visual mapping" re-enactment was for trial preparation only and they alleged it had been "obtained illegally" by Australia's Channel 7, which ran the video on its Sunday Night programme.